 679 Farmington Avenue, West Hartford, CT 06119

 The ancient and beautiful service of Choral Evensong is presented on the last Sunday of selected months at St. John’s.
-Join us on January 28 at 5:00 for music by the St. John’s Youth Choir, and the Youth Choirs of St. James’s, West Hartford, and Church of Christ, Congregational, Newington; Scott Lamlein, Vaughn Mauren, and Peter Niedmann, choirmasters.
+Join us on January 27 at 5:00, with music by the St. John’s Youth Choir, and the Youth Choirs of St. James’s, West Hartford, and Church of Christ, Congregational, Newington; Scott Lamlein, Vaughn Mauren, and Peter Niedmann, choirmasters.

 What is Choral Evensong?
 “Evensong … is a very tiny fragment of something else: it is a fragment of the worship which is offered to God by Christian people every hour in every part of the world.
 When you come to Evensong here it is as if you were dropping in on a conversation already in progress — a conversation between God and people which began long before you were born and will go on long after you are dead.”